-Better known by his stage name Youngsta, a twenty-one year old artist who represents skill and a work ethic beyond his years.
+Better known by his stage name Youngsta, a twenty-two year old artist who represents skill and a work ethic beyond his years.
 Although dubbed as Cape Town’s hottest new hip-hop force, being recognized was just the beginning for him.
 As an aspiring artist, he started the songwriting process at the mere age of twelve and recorded his first track that same year.
 Youngsta spent his teenage years absorbing every aspect of the hip hop industry, which allowed him to formulate his own unique style and incorporate life as he knew it into his lyrics.
 Drawing inspiration from not just individual artists, but the industry as a whole, his lyrics are fueled with energy, emotion and the elements of life both on and off the Cape Town streets.
 Youngsta has successfully managed to transform these lyrics into a captivating live performance and a repertoire that commands attention.

 2010 and fresh out of high school, the decision to delve into the hip hop industry on a full time basis was inevitable.
 He hit the ground running and recorded over 150 songs that year.
 It was only a matter of time before the nation caught on to this backyard phenomenon.

 2011 was an excellent year!
 His ability to churn out quality material and captivate audiences propelled him into hip-hop limelight where he freestyled his way to the top.
 He was crowned ‘South Africa’s King of Street Rap’ at the final showdown of a nationwide search for the best rapper.
 In addition, he shared the stage with international acts such as US artist Lil Wayne at the Bellville Veledrome as well as Kev Brown and J-Live on their South African tour with Masta Ace.